-Do you breathe through your mouth while you sleep?
-Or just keep it open when you are catching up on rest at night?
-Although you can not help this natural reflex, especially when you have a stuffy nose or sinus issues, there is science to say this is not the best way to rest throughout the night.
+Do you sleep with your mouth open?
+Although you can not help this natural reflex, especially when you have a stuffy nose or sinus issues, research shows this is not the best way to rest throughout the night.

 Possible side effects of mouth breathing at night:

-- Dehydration: Breathing through your mouth can dry out your airways and lead to the loss of essential fluids throughout the night.
+- Dehydration: Sleeping with your mouth open can dry out your airways and lead to the loss of essential fluids throughout the night.

 - Jaw Pain: Having your mouth open at night keeps the jaw in a position which can cause teeth grinding, the development of an overbite or underbite, or general jaw soreness.

-- Poor Oral Health: Gum disease and tooth decay are more common in those that breathe through their mouth at night.
+- Poor Oral Health: Gum disease and tooth decay are more common in those that sleep with their mouth open.

-- Bad Breath: One of the most common side effects of mouth breathers, and one that affects others.
+- Bad Breath: One of the most common side effects of mouth breathing, and one that affects others.

 Snoring and mouth breathing:

-This mouth position has a great impact on snoring and sleep apnea, worsening both of these sleep disruptions.
-Those who are prone to snoring and sleep with their mouth open allow for the airways to be in the position that obstructs airways.
+Sleeping with your mouth open has a great impact on snoring and sleep apnea, worsening both of these sleep disruptions.
+Those who are prone to snoring and sleep with their mouth open allow for the airways to be obstructed.
 Individuals with sleep apnea that wear a CPAP machine do not get the ideal benefits from the device when they have their mouth open, making this breathing method less than ideal.

 How to prevent mouth breathing: